cbooth-neo4j/AI_WEST_WORKSHOP/workshop_challenges.md

 2. Create relationships for skill pairs that co-occur more than 3 times
 3. Find the most "central" skills in this network

-## Module 2: Agent Challenges

-### Challenge 3.1: Career Path Advisor 🚀
+### Challenge 2.1: Career Path Advisor 🚀
 **Difficulty: Beginner**
-Create a new agent tool that suggests career progression paths:
+Create a new agent tool that can make recommendations
-- Input: Current person's skills
-- Output: Recommended skills to learn next based on similar successful people
+- Input: "Who would you recommend i use for a AWS project and Python project?"
+- Output: List of recommended people based off their skills
 - Include reasoning about why these skills are recommended

-### Challenge 3.2: Team Formation Agent 👥
+### Challenge 2.2: Team Formation Agent 👥
-**Difficulty: Intermediate**
+**Difficulty: Advanced**
 Build an agent that can form optimal teams:
 1. **Tool**: `form_project_team(required_skills: List[str], team_size: int)`
 2. Find people with complementary skills